A Virtual Drive Through the Baviaanskloof

 Geographically, the Baviaanskloof is the valley running east to west between the Baviaanskloof Mountains to the north and the Kouga Mountains to the south in South Africa's Eastern Cape Province.
-In conservation terms, it is the Baviaanskloof Mega Reserve; a wilderness area which includes half of the valley and huge tracts of land besides.
-Because of its amazing bio-diversity it has UNESCO World Heritage Site status.
+In conservation terms, it is the Baviaanskloof Mega Reserve; a wilderness area with half of the valley and vast tracts of land beside it.
+Because of its amazing biodiversity, it has UNESCO World Heritage Site status.
 To others, it is simply an incredible, scenic trip of immense contrasts, ranging from the lush fertility of the Gamtoos River valley, through the rugged poorts (gaps), passes and mountains, to the stark beauty of the plains approaching Willowmore.

-The virtual drive will encompass elements of all of these but can only scratch the surface of what the area has to offer.
-It will hopefully whet your appetite to come and visit one of South Africa’s best kept secrets.
-We have included GPS co-ordinates for the convenience of visitors who wish to print this and take it with them on their trip.
+The virtual drive will encompass elements of all these but can only scratch the surface of what the area offers.
+It will hopefully whet your appetite to come and visit one of South Africa’s best-kept secrets.
+We have included GPS coordinates for the convenience of visitors who wish to print this and take it with them on their trip.

 Hankey to Patensie

 The journey will be from east to west, originating in Port Elizabeth.
 From the N2 national road, take the R331 turnoff to Hankey.
 This is the first turn-off after the end of the freeway.
 Shortly before reaching the town of Hankey see on the left what is claimed to be the largest sundial in the Southern Hemisphere.

 Turn off the road to the sundial, follow the track past it and come to the grave of Sarah Baartman, the celebrated "Hottentot Venus" born in the neighbourhood and who led a short and tragic life.
 After passing through the town of Hankey the road enters the lovely and fertile Gamtoos River valley with its neat orchards and farms.
 This continues past the village of Patensie.